 We anticipate that more than 800,000 newborn babies will be offered screening over the 2 years the evaluation is taking place.
 The results of the evaluation will be gathered and analysed over this period.

-The funding has now been awarded and the evaluation is due to start in September 2020.
+The evaluation is due to start in September 2021.

 We have set up a SCID project board and various working groups to plan the evaluation, and there have been lots of things to consider.